sudansh/studysoup/ReadMe.md

 #Section1
-- Find the files in folder section 1
+- Find the ATMTest.kt in folder section 1

 #Section2
-- Find the files in folder section 2
+- Find the module as apimodule which handle all 4 apis

 #Section3